Addiction Campuses' Swift River Launches Telehealth For Substance Use Disorder

-CUMMINGTON, Mass., March 31, 2020 /PRNewswire/ -- Swift River, an Addiction Campuses mental and behavioral health treatment facility is now providing Telehealth for Massachusetts residents with substance use disorder.
+SHERRODSVILLE, Ohio, April 6, 2020 /PRNewswire/ -- The Bluffs, an Addiction Campuses mental and behavioral health treatment facility is now providing Telehealth for Ohio residents with substance use disorder.
 At a time when many people are restricted from travel and social distancing is the new normal, Telehealth enables patients to readily access a psychologist or therapist in real-time from the privacy of their own home.

 "Amid growing concerns over the Coronavirus and need for social distancing, resources like Telehealth are vital," says Addiction Campuses Director of Compliance Scott Connors.
 "Addiction is a disease of isolation and it's more important than ever to keep patients engaged and connected to the people and programs that help them gain and maintain long term sobriety."